ibm-cloud-docs/hs-crypto/grep11-api-ref.md

   <tr>
     <th>Description</th>
     <td><p>`C_DigestKey` continues a multiple-part message-digesting operation by digesting the value of a secret key. `hSession` is the session’s handle; `hKey` is the handle of the secret key to be digested.</p>
     <p>The message-digesting operation must have been initialized with `C_DigestInit`.
-Calls to this function and `C_DigestUpdate` may be interspersed any number of times in any order.</p>
+Calls to this function and `C_DigestUpdate` can be interspersed any number of times in any order.</p>
     <p>If the value of the supplied key cannot be digested purely for some reason related to its length, `C_DigestKey` should return the error code `CKR_KEY_SIZE_RANGE`.</p>
     </td>
   </tr>